Skip to main content

 "I know."Bondita nodded and whispered.

 "Can I ask you something?"
 Prabhavati stopped Bondita from holding her hands.
 "Is everything alright between you and Aniruddha?"
 She made Bondita look up.
-"I don't mean to intrude into your private space but the mention of children shook you.
+"I don't mean to intrude on your private space, but the mention of children shook you.
 I observed that."

 "I…Mashi… Barrister Babu wants me to give the matriculation examination."
 Bondita spoke in a whisper.
 She somehow found it easy to confide in Prabhavati.
 "Nobody knows it yet."